-Nine tents are spaced widely apart on either side of a thatched reception and dining area, set back from the lake shore and hidden among swaying palms and fruiting fig trees.
-With a maximum of 20 guests, the lodge a quiet an intimate retreat.
-Each tent has an en-suite bathroom with hot and cold running water, a dressing area and either comfortable queen or ¾ twin beds, with a small patio at the front and accessible by wooden boardwalks.
+The camp's nine tents are spaced widely apart on either side of a thatched reception and dining area, set back from the lake shore and hidden among swaying palms and fruiting fig trees.
+With a maximum of 20 guests, the lodge is an intimate retreat.
+Each tent has an en-suite bathroom with hot and cold running water, a dressing area and either comfortable queen or 3/4 twin beds, with a small patio at the front and accessible by wooden boardwalks.
 Another boardwalk leads to a large deck with a fireplace sits under a shady fig tree overlooking Lake Ihema.
-Solar energy entirely powers the Lodge and the lodge prides itself on being environmentally conscious.
+The lodge was designed to blend in with the surrounding environment in order to create a feel of being connected to nature.
+Where possible, trees and vegetation were left undisturbed during the construction, and even incorporated into the structure.
+Much of the furniture and decorations have been hand-crafted by local artisans and cooperatives.
+The lodge is powered by solar energy and prides itself on being environmentally conscious.

 Accommodation is free for children 5 years of age and under.
-Only meals and drinks will be charged Children over 16 will have their own room paying full price.
-All rates on half board basis - include accommodation, dinner and breakfast Single occupancy in the luxury tree-top tent incurs a 40 percent single supplement charge Rates do not include park entry fees, activities, lunch, gratuities and drinks.
+Children over 16 pay adult rates.
+All rates are on a half board basis and include accommodation, dinner and breakfast.
+Single occupancy in the luxury tree-top tent incurs a 40 percent single supplement charge.
+Rates do not include park entry fees, activities, lunch, gratuities and drinks.

 Double tent (pppn sharing)

 International: $95 pppn

 Local: $75 pppn